Detention and Deportation

 Attention!
 All services and assistance of UNHCR and its partners are free of charge!

-If you are a detained refugee or asylum-seeker or you know a refugee or asylum-seeker detained in Lebanon requiring assistance, or is at risk of imminent deportation, you can contact UNCHR National Call Center at 📞04726111 or through 🗎 the Online Contact Form.
+If you are a detained refugee or asylum-seeker or you know a refugee or asylum-seeker detained in Lebanon requiring assistance, or is at risk of imminent deportation, you can contact UNHCR National Call Center at 📞04726111 or through 🗎 the Online Contact Form.

 1. Can UNHCR help me if I am detained?⬇️